PratejraTech/magic-cave-v2/tasks/bridge.md

 2025-12-02T02:05:31Z — 0.0.4 — FINISHED — Created unit tests for CRUD operations on all new tables (parents, children, calendars, tiles, analytics)
 2025-12-02T02:06:14Z — 0.0.5 — FINISHED — Set up Supabase Storage configuration with secure bucket, access policies, and integration functions
 2025-12-02T02:06:24Z — 0.0.6 — FINISHED — Planned notification scheduling infrastructure with timezone utilities, database scheduler, and configuration
+2025-12-02T02:07:18Z — 1.0 — NEXT_TO_WORK_ON — Starting authentication and parent portal implementation

 Usage Guidelines for the Agent / Developer
 At the start of any work session for a task: write a NEXT_TO_WORK_ON entry with timestamp and task reference.